-Role Type Of Authentication Authentication Strength Admin Password/Username All passwords must be between 8 and 32 characters.
-If (8) integers are used for an eight digit password, the probability of randomly guessing the
+Role Type Of Authentication Authentication Strength Admin Password/Username All passwords must be between 8 and 32 Monitor characters.
+If (8) integers are used for an eight digit Operator password, the probability of randomly guessing the Analyst correct sequence is one (1) in 100,000,000 (this

-Role Type Of Authentication Authentication Strength Monitor correct sequence is one (1) in 100,000,000 (this Operator calculation is based on the assumption that the Analyst typical standard American QWERTY computer Auditor keyboard has 10 Integer digits.
-The calculation SNMP should be 10 ^ 8 = 100,000,000).
-Therefore, the associated probability of a successful random attempt is approximately 1 in 100,000,000, which WSAPI is less than 1 in 1,000,000 required by FIPS 140-2.
-WSAIT In order to successfully guess the sequence in one minute would require the ability to make over 1,666,666 guesses per second, which far exceeds the operational capabilities of the module.
-User Password/Username or All passwords must be between 8 and 32 Asymmetric Authentication characters.
-If (8) integers are used for an eight digit password, the probability of randomly guessing the correct sequence is one (1) in 100,000,000 (this calculation is based on the assumption that the typical standard American QWERTY computer keyboard has 10 Integer digits.
+Role Type Of Authentication Authentication Strength Auditor calculation is based on the assumption that the SNMP typical standard American QWERTY computer keyboard has 10 integer digits.
 The calculation should be 10 ^ 8 = 100,000,000).
 Therefore, the associated probability of a successful random attempt is approximately 1 in 100,000,000, which is less than 1 in 1,000,000 required by FIPS 140-2.
-In order to successfully guess the sequence in one minute would require the ability to make over 1,666,666 guesses per second, which far exceeds the operational capabilities of the module. the operational supusmities of the module.
+WSAPI In order to successfully guess the sequence in one WSAII minute would require the ability to make over 1,666,666 guesses per second, which far exceeds the operational capabilities of the module.
+User Password/Username or All passwords must be between 8 and 32 RSA Asymmetric characters.
+If (8) integers are used for an eight digit Authentication password, the probability of randomly guessing the correct sequence is one (1) in 100,000,000 (this calculation is based on the assumption that the typical standard American QWERTY computer keyboard has 10 integer digits.
+The calculation should be 10 ^ 8 = 100,000,000).
+Therefore, the associated probability of a successful random attempt is approximately 1 in 100,000,000, which is less than 1 in 1,000,000 required by FIPS 140-2.
+In order to successfully guess the sequence in one minute would require the ability to make over 1,666,666 guesses per second, which far exceeds the operational capabilities of the module.
 When using RSA based authentication, RSA key pair has modulus size of 2048 bit, thus providing 112 bits of strength.
 Therefore, an attacker would have a 1 in 2^112 chance of randomly obtaining the key, which is much stronger than the one in a million chance required by FIPS 140-2.
-For RSA-based authentication, to exceed a 1 in 100,000 probability of a successful random key guess in one minute, an attacker would have to be capable of approximately 5.19x10^28 attempts per minute, which far exceeds the operational capabilities of the modules to support.
+For DCA board outle artiseties, to a social of the For RSA-based authentication, to exceed a 1 in 100,000 probability of a successful random key guess in one minute, an attacker would have to be capable of approximately 5.19x10^28 attempts per minute, which far exceeds the operational capabilities of the modules to support.